Game Loop¶

 def game_loop():

-# Initialize game state with your device info
+# Initialize game state with Config builder

-# Create game state object with encrypted key
+# Create game state object from config

-gs = scorbit.create_game_state(encrypted_key, info)
+gs = scorbit.create_game_state(config)

 # Main game loop